mabu44/bitcoin-notes/cpu-mining.md

-# Mine bitcoin in a fully independent way
+# Running a CPU mining Bitcoin node (for educational purposes)

 This draft provides some hints on running a Bitcoin mining full-node on a PC without GPUs, for **educational purposes**, as mining a block with a personal computer is **extremely** unlikely.